-At Esquires Coffee, we’ve spent years perfecting the layout, feel, and overall design of our quirky little coffee shops, and each one feels unique.
-Here, we share with you the importance of coffee shop design.
-For an overview of the financial trends of the UK's coffee shop industry, take a look at our blog below:
+At Esquires Coffee, we've spent years perfecting the layout, feel, and overall design of our quirky little coffee shops, and each one feels unique.
+Here, we share the importance of coffee shop design.

 There are plenty of fantastic reasons why you should consider how a coffee shop is going to look and feel.
 From the initial getting customers through the door to making them want to come back, customer experience and satisfaction are key.

-Let’s start with the outside.
-The front of a coffee shop should be attractive, appeal to the right demographic and make them want to come in and sample your wonderful offerings.
+Let's start with the outside.
+The front of a coffee shop should attract customers, appeal to the right demographic and make them want to come in and sample your wonderful offerings.
 This means clean windows and doors, clear signage and a little flair.